tsdataclinic/gtfs-realtime-capsule/README.md

 ## middle priority

 1. API render feed pages daily and serve static (rather than gen from a query)
+2. static image not working in API https://beta.busobservatory.org

 ## low priority